Philadelphia Athletics: Moving the team

-However, on October 17, Roy Mack suddenly announced that the A's had been sold to a Philadelphia-based group headed by auto dealer John Crisconi.
+However, on October 17, Roy Mack suddenly announced that the Athletics had been sold to a Philadelphia-based group headed by auto dealer John Crisconi, with Roy having an option to buy a minority stake.
 The deal was to be approved at an American League owners' meeting on October 28.
-It looked headed for approval when rumors (reportedly planted by the Yankees) cropped up that the Crisconi group was underfinanced, and Johnson collared Roy Mack at Roy's home to persuade him that his original deal was better in the long run.
-On October 28, the sale to the Crisconi group came up one vote short of the five needed for approval, with Roy Mack voting against the deal he'd just negotiated.
-A day later, Connie Mack released an open letter to A's fans (one that was likely written by his wife) blasting the owners for sinking the deal to the Crisconi group.
-However, he conceded that he didn't have enough money to run the A's in 1955, and the Johnson deal was the only one that had any prospect of winning approval.
-A few days later, the Macks sold the A's to Johnson for $3.5 million--$1.5 million for their shares plus $2 million in debt.
+It looked headed for approval when rumors (reportedly planted by the Yankees) cropped up that the Crisconi group was underfinanced, and Johnson collared Roy Mack at Roy's home to persuade him that his original deal was better for his family in the long run.
+On October 28, the sale to the Crisconi group came up one vote short of the five needed for approval, with Roy Mack voting against the deal he had just negotiated.
+While Connie and Earle had joined Roy in signing the contract to sell their stakes to Crisconi, the league's rejection voided the deal.

+A day later, Connie Mack released an open letter to Athletics fans (one that was likely written by his wife) blasting the owners and Roy for sinking the deal to the Crisconi group.
+However, he conceded that he didn't have enough money to run the Athletics in 1955, and the Johnson deal was the only one that had any prospect of winning league approval.
+A few days later, the Macks sold the Athletics to Johnson for $3.5 million, $1.5 million for their shares plus $2 million in debt.
 Selling Shibe Park—which had been renamed Connie Mack Stadium a year earlier—proved more difficult, but the Phillies reluctantly bought it.
-The American League owners met again on November 8, and duly approved Johnson's bid to buy the A's.
+The American League owners met again on November 8, and duly approved Johnson's bid to buy the Athletics.
 Johnson's first act was to request permission to move to Kansas City.
 This proved more difficult, since it required a three-fourths majority.
-However, Detroit owner Spike Briggs was persuaded to change his vote, ending the A's 54-year stay in Philadelphia.
+However, Detroit owner Spike Briggs was persuaded to change his vote, ending the Athletics' 54-year stay in Philadelphia.